b3-exmo/b3-exmo.github.io/docs/Race/Race.md

 What?
 The entire world doesn't see race the way America does? ...
 And the prophet of God for the entire world didn't anticipate that?

-This reminds me of the hand-waving I've encountered for treatment of LGBT folks&mdash; "we're not turning them away, they're welcome to attend sacrament meeting!"
+This reminds me of the hand-waving I've encountered for treatment of LGBT folks— "we're not turning them away, they're welcome to attend sacrament meeting!"
 I mean, yeah, but they still can't participate in all of the requisite saving ordinances.
 To assert "we never prevented black folks from being baptized" is missing the point.
 They can't get into the temple, *even if they paid money to construct it*.
 What this sounds like to me is God wasn't involved in this decision to put a temple in São Paulo.
 Building a temple shouldn't result in a logistical problem for allowing demographics of members to even make use of it.
 Did God get blindsided by this discrepancy, too?

 &nbsp;